 Water safety begins at home—whether you own an in-ground pool, a portable pool, a hot tub, or you belong to a local swim club.
 This also includes bathtubs, toilets, decorative ponds or fountains, and buckets used for cleaning inside and outside the home.
 Talk to your kids regularly about what to do—and not do—around water.

-- No running or pushing around the pool.
+- Don’t allow running or pushing around the pool.

-- No diving in areas that aren’t marked for diving.
+- Make sure there is no diving in areas that aren’t marked for diving.

 - Never leave children unattended in a pool; and always actively watch them when they are in or near water (This means no reading, napping, texting, talking on the phone, etc.).